-1. 1.
-1. 1 credit
+1, 1, 1, 1 credit

 THE 220.
 BASIC STAGE MOVEMENT.
 This course emphasizes basic physical conditioning for the actor.
 It will enable a student to learn about gesture, the physical manifestation of emotion, and to become more relaxed and poised in front of an audience.
 The students will examine the styles and forms of period movement and their expression in relation to needs of the theatre.
+3 credits

 THE 312.
 DIRECTING STAGE PRODUCTIONS.
 The study of the basic theories of stage directing including the director's preliminary investigation, script selection, script analysis, casting and staging techniques.
+3 credits

 THE 315.
 THEATRE IN THE CARIBBEAN.
-This course will explore theatre in the English-speaking Caribbean starting from the Bahamas, Cayman Islands, U. S. and the British Virgin Islands, to Trinidad and Tobago, including Guyana.
+This course will explore theatre in the Englishspeaking Caribbean starting from the Bahamas, Cayman Islands, U. S. and the British Virgin Islands, to Trinidad and Tobago, including Guyana.
 Students will study various forms of theatre from story-telling and carnival and festivals to formal presentations.
+3 credits

 THE 323.
 BASIC ACTING.
 The study of the basic techniques, analytical skills and the principles which underlie the methodologies of acting as they relate to the actor's performance.
 Three lectures weekly and rehearsal time will be required.
+3 credits

 THE 325.
 READERS THEATRE.
 Group training in effectively bringing the written drama to life with or without the traditional adjuncts of costuming, scenery, and lighting.
 The students will learn to script nondramatic literature for group presentations.
-Prerequisite: SPE 227 or SPE 221.3 credits se, students will adapt what are, conventionally speaking, nondramatic materials, fiction and nonfiction, articles, essays, etc., for a theatrical presentation and audience.
-Available for credit or as an extracurricular activity.
-Six hours per week.
+Prerequisite: COM 227 or COM 221.

 THE 411.
 CREATING THEATRE.
 Using creativity, problem-solving, and group-dynamics information and techniques, enrolled students will participate with available extracurricular volunteers in the actual invention and preparation of a theatre-piece.
-Though not a course in play-writing per
+Though not a course in play-writing per se, students will adapt what are, conventionally speaking, nondramatic materials, fiction and nonfiction, articles, essays, etc., for a theatrical presentation and audience.
+Available for credit or as an extracurricular activity.
+Six hours per week.
+3 credits

 THE 412.
 SCENE DESIGN AND STAGE LIGHTING.
 Designed to expand the students already existing awareness of the principles of design as applied to stage scenery and theatrical lighting.
 The student will create and execute a design of both a theatrical set and the accompanying stage lighting for a hypothetical production of either a community educational theatre piece.
 Prerequisite: THE 210 and at least one from THE 211, 212, 213, 214.
+3 credits

 THE 413.
 THEATRE CRITICISM.
 The students examine the theatre experience through a critical analysis of the role of audience, dramatic structure, environment and visual elements, and performers and directors.
 The theatre process is studied by examining synopses and representative plays of appropriate genre.
 Prerequisites: THE 110 and at least one from THE 220, THE 312, THE 323.
-3 credits

 THE 415.
 THEATRE MANAGEMENT.
 The students examine the business of theatre: organizing, funding, managing and sustaining an artistic enterprise.
 Emphasis is placed upon the roles of the producer, stage manager and house manager in professional, community and educational organizations.
 Prerequisite: THE 110.
+3 credits

 THE 465,466.
 SELECTED TOPICS.
 Includes but is not limited to areas of special interest in dramatic literature, various genre of theatre, history of different periods of theatre, including era of "Isms," i.e., expressionism, surrealism, etc. Individual topics will be announced at the beginning of each semester.
 May be repeated for credit under varying topics.
 Prerequisite: To be announced with each topic.
 3,3 credits